Choosing your electricity or gas retailer

 - Does it have exit fees?

 - Ask your current retailer for a better deal, especially if you are on a standard retail contract.

 - Switch and save if you find a better deal.
-You have a 10-day cooling-off period if you change your mind.
+In most cases, you are entitled to a 10-day cooling-off period in case you change your mind.

 Contact retailers directly if you have questions about: